 - How long does it take to create an invoice?

-- How are you capturing charges and creating invoice for customers?
+- How are you capturing charges and creating invoices for customers?

 - Are there areas you wish to charge for today that you are unable to? (e.g., recurring storage charges)